France is the most famous wine-producing country in the world.

 South of Paris you first meet Chablis with its dry white wines.

-Then you go to Bourgogne with its great red and white wines.
+Then you go to Bourgogne with its great Pinot Noir and Chardonnay wines.

 The Loire district begins at the Atlatic sea where the Muscadet area produces dry and acidic white wines.
-Up the river you meet Rose d´Anjou (the quintessential off-dry rosé), and then at le Centre you meet the Sauvignon Blanc wines Sancerre and Pouilly Fumé.
+Up the river you meet Rose d´Anjou (the quintessential off-dry rosé), and in the Centre you meet the Sauvignon Blanc wines Sancerre and Pouilly Fumé.

-On the Mediterranean coast you find beautiful Provence with its fresh and pink rosé wines.
+On the Mediterranean coast you can discover beautiful Provence with its fresh and pink rosé wines.

-Close to Spain you find Languedoc and Roussillon, the largest wine producing region in France.
+Close to the Spanish border you meet Languedoc and Roussillon, the largest wine producing region in France.

-Bordeaux is famous for producing some of the world's most prestigious red wines, blends of Cabernet Sauvignon, Merlot and Cabernet Franc.
+Bordeaux is famous for producing some of the world's most prestigious red wine blends of Cabernet Sauvignon, Merlot and Cabernet Franc.

 The region is divided into the Left Bank with Cabernet Sauvignon dominated wines, and the Right Bank with Merlot dominated wines.